The Difference Between Investors and Speculators

 How Does Investment and Speculation Affect Stock Price?

-The speculator will drive prices to extremes, while the investor (who generally sells when the speculator buys and buys when the speculator sells) evens out the market, so over the long run, stock prices reflect the underlying value of the companies.
+The speculator will drive prices to extremes, while the investor evens out the market (generally selling when the speculator buys and buying when the speculator sells)—over the long run, stock prices end up reflecting the underlying value of the companies.

 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.